troldal/OpenXLSX/README.md

 * XLCellValue: added implicit conversion from integer & bool for ```XLCellValue::get<double>()``` and ```XLCellValue::get<XLDateTime>()```.
 Note: implicit conversion from string is available in ```VisitXLCellValueTypeToDouble```, but disabled (forced throw)

 ### (aral-matrix) 09 January 2025 - Support for XLWorksheet protection
+* fixed some missing symbol exports when building the shared library - this addresses https://github.com/troldal/OpenXLSX/issues/316.
 * ensured that utility functions get exported to shared library build: ```XLCfTypeFromString```, ```XLCfTypeToString```, ```XLCfOperatorFromString```, ```XLCfOperatorToString```, ```XLCfTimePeriodFromString```, ```XLCfTimePeriodToString```
 * BUGFIX XLSheet: added ```XLSheet::isActive``` and ```XLSheet::setActive``` function definitions to ensure bug-free export of symbols to shared library - this addresses https://github.com/troldal/OpenXLSX/issues/316 - please do not ask me why this was never a problem for the static build, I am simply not smart enough to understand that :P
 * BUGFIX XLDocument: added explicit OPENXLSX_EXPORT macro to new global utility functions ```BinaryAsHexString```, ```ExcelPasswordHash```, ```ExcelPasswordHashAsString``` so that they are also exported when the shared library is being built